chnicoloso/lit-jsx/README.md

 # litjsx

-`litjsx` (`lit-jsx` was taken...) is a library that allows you to use the Lit framework with JSX.
+`litjsx` is a library that allows you to use the Lit framework with JSX.
 It provides a convenient way to build web components using JSX syntax.
 The only dependency for this library is `lit`.

 ## Installation